 [Technical Documentation]

-Comprehensive technical documentation for the StatLevels Suite Sierra Chart study.
+Comprehensive technical documentation for the SLS.
+Sierra Chart study.
 Learn how to configure, use, and troubleshoot all features.

 Overview

-StatLevels Suite is a professional-grade Sierra Chart study that automatically plots key reference price levels from the Prior Day session, Overnight session, and Initial Balance period — enriched with real-time historical statistics showing the probability of each level being tested during the current Regular Trading Hours (RTH) session.
+SLS. is a professional-grade Sierra Chart study that automatically plots key reference price levels from the Prior Day session, Overnight session, Initial Balance period, Opening Range windows, and VPOC Migration states — enriched with real-time historical statistics showing the probability of each level being tested during the current Regular Trading Hours (RTH) session.

-Unlike basic level-plotting tools that simply draw lines, StatLevelsSuite transforms static levels into dynamic decision-support zones by displaying the historical Test Rate for each level, conditional on the day's Open Type classification.
+Unlike basic level-plotting tools that simply draw lines, StatLevelsSuite transforms static levels into dynamic decision-support zones by displaying the historical Test Rate for each level, conditioned on a three-dimensional model: Open Type, IB Range Regime, and ETH Range Regime.

 What the Study Computes